Skip navigation

 Investing in future Software Engineers Program believes that future of STEM studies as a career choice is exciting and we want to encourage as many females as possible to join the male dominated sector.

-Each year we run a Girls in ICT activity within the Investing in future Software Engineers program.
+Each year we run a Girls in ICT activity within the Investing in Future Software Engineers program.
+This year we hosted a Hackathon for girls from a local school to celebrate Girls in ICT day.
 Every year we aim to have 50/50 gender intake in our Transition year program.
-In addition to this we host an all-girls transition year week in April to celebrate Girls in ICT day.

 Students on computer